 Any additional information the commission orders to be provided.

-(B) Any party to the application for a utility’s filing for demand-side program approval may support or oppose the establishment, continuation, or modification of a DSIM and/or may propose an alternative DSIM for the commission’s consideration including, but not limited to, modifications to any electric utility’s proposed DSIM.
+(C) Any party to the application for a utility’s filing for demand-side program approval may support or oppose the establishment, continuation, or modification of a DSIM and/or may propose an alternative DSIM for the commission’s consideration including, but not limited to, modifications to any electric utility’s proposed DSIM.
 Both the utility and the commission retain the authority to approve, accept, or reject any proposed establishment, continuation, or modification of a DSIM or any proposed alternative DSIM.

-(C) The commission shall approve the establishment, continuation, or modification of a DSIM and associated tariff sheets if it finds the electric utility’s approved demand-side programs are expected to result in energy and demand savings and are beneficial to all customers in the customer class in which the programs are proposed, regardless of whether the programs are utilized by all customers and will assist the commission’s efforts to implement state policy contained in section 393.1075, RSMo, to—
+(D) The commission shall approve the establishment, continuation, or modification of a DSIM and associated tariff sheets if it finds the electric utility’s approved demand-side programs are expected to result in energy and demand savings and are beneficial to all customers in the customer class in which the programs are proposed, regardless of whether the programs are utilized by all customers and will assist the commission’s efforts to implement state policy contained in section 393.1075, RSMo, to—

 1. Provide the electric utility with timely recovery of all reasonable and prudent costs of delivering cost-effective demand-side programs;